Vyral/base-template/strategy-call.md

 {% include strategy-photos.html %}

-<p>My name is Dave Friedman and our team sold over 250 homes in 2017.</p>
+<p>My name is Dave Friedman and our team has sold over 1,500 homes.</p>

 <p>I want to help you sell more homes.</p>